Islandora-Devops/isle-dc/CONTRIBUTING.md

 TBD

-## License Agreements
+## Contributor License Agreements

-The Islandora Foundation requires that contributors complete a [Contributor License Agreement](https://forms.gle/7YYShuaMfG7F94A87) or be covered by a [Corporate Contributor License Agreement](https://forms.gle/7YYShuaMfG7F94A87).
-This license is for your protection as a contributor as well as the protection of the Foundation and its users; it does not change your rights to use your own contributions for any other purpose.
+The Islandora Foundation requires that contributors either complete an **Individual Contributor License Agreement** or be covered by a **Corporate Contributor License Agreement**.
+This agreement is for your protection as a contributor as well as the protection of the Foundation and its users; it does not change your rights to use your own contributions for any other purpose.

 **To complete a Contributor License Agreement (Individual or Corporate), please click [**HERE**](https://forms.gle/kS6BKhaf5LBzNvj18) to be taken to the Google Form.**